Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Experimental setup

 The setup of our near-field magnetic microwave microscope (identical to that described in Ref. \cite{oripov2019high}) is described in this section.
 A schematic of the setup is shown in Fig. \ref{fig:Setup}.

 The heart of our microwave microscope is the magnetic writer head (provided by Seagate Technology) that is used in conventional hard-disk drives.
 The central part of the magnetic writer head is basically a solenoid that generates a localized RF magnetic field.
 The solenoid is in the sub-micron scale, which sets the spatial resolution of our microscope.
 In the setup, a Seagate magnetic writer head is attached to a cryogenic XYZ positioner (sub-micron spatial resolution) and used in a scanning probe microscope fashion.
 The probe is in contact with the sample during the third harmonic measurement.
-However, the surfaces of the probe and sample are not perfectly flat, resulting in a finite probe-sample separation $h$, estimated to be less than 1 micron.
+However, the surfaces of the probe and sample are not perfectly flat, resulting in a finite probe-sample separation $h$, which influences the spatial resolution of the microscope and the peak microwave magnetic field experienced by the sample $B_{pk}$.
+The height $h$ is estimated to be less than 1 micron, and the spatial resolution is estimated to be in the sub-micron scale, and $B_{pk}$ is estimated to fall within the range of tens of mT for a 0 dBm input microwave power \cite{oripov2019high}.

 The microwave source signal $P_{RF}sin^{2}(\omega t)$ is sent to the probe (magnetic writer head) by its built-in and highly-engineered transmission line.
 The probe then produces a local (sub-micron scale) RF magnetic field $B_{RF}sin(\omega t)$ acting on the sample surface.
 The superconducting sample then generates a screening current on the surface in an effort to maintain the Meissner state.
-This screening current generates a response magnetic field that is coupled back to the same probe, creating a propagating signal whose third harmonic component $P_{3f}sin^{2}(3 \omega t)$ is measured by a spectrum analyzer at room temperature. $P_{3f}$ is measured because it arises from both the nonlinear Meissner effect \cite{groll2010measurement,makita2022nonlinear}, and when a vortex penetrates the sample surface and forms a vortex semi-loop \cite{gurevich2008dynamics} (as discussed in Sec. \ref{sec:Introduction}), either due to an intrinsic mechanism or local defects (weak spot for a vortex to penetrate).
+This screening current generates a response magnetic field that is coupled back to the same probe, creating a propagating signal whose third harmonic component $P_{3f}sin^{2}(3 \omega t)$ is measured by a spectrum analyzer at room temperature.
+The third harmonic response $P_{3f}$ is measured because it arises from both the nonlinear Meissner effect \cite{groll2010measurement,makita2022nonlinear}, and when a vortex penetrates the sample surface and forms a vortex semi-loop \cite{gurevich2008dynamics} (as discussed in Sec. \ref{sec:Introduction}), either due to an intrinsic mechanism or local defects (weak spot for a vortex to penetrate).